Bose Frames audio sunglasses arrive in January, cost $199

 I had a chance to try a pair of the prototypes earlier this year and was generally impressed with the sound quality.
 They seem to be about on par with the Apple AirPods' sound, which also feature an open, non noise-isolating design.

 In the past, brands such as Oakley have come out with sunglasses that have built-in audio.
 But those designs have incorporated kludgy attached earbuds and didn't sound so good.
-The Bose Frames' "wafer-thin acoustic package" is set in each arm's interior.
+The Bose Frames' "wafer-thin acoustic package" is set in each of the sunglasses' arms.
 For touch and voice control, a tiny microphone and multifunction button are embedded on the right temple for power and pairing, Siri and Google Assistant, calls and commands, or to pause and skip songs.

 As you might expect Bose Frames are Bose AR-compatible and will be the first commercial product embedded with the Bose audio augmented reality platform.
-Unlike video-based AR platforms, Bose AR delivers audio feedback based on your GPS location and which way you're facing using a 9-axis head motion sensor and the GPS from your iOS or Android device.
+Unlike video-based AR platforms, Bose AR delivers audio feedback based on your GPS location and which way you're facing, using a nine-axis head motion sensor and the GPS from your iOS or Android device.

 Can you add a prescription lens to the Frames?
-Alas, you cannot, a PR spokesperson told CNET.
+Alas, you cannot, a Bose spokesperson told me.

 Bose says it will provide an update on Bose AR at SXSW 2019 in March, so I suspect that's when the AR features will be added to the glasses.
 Initially, you'll just be able to stream audio, make calls and access voice assistants.

-As soon as I get some hands-on time with new glasses, I'll provide a more in-depth analysis of the audio quality.
+As soon as I get some hands-on time with the Frames, I'll provide a more in-depth analysis of the audio quality.
 But this in an interesting wearable that has a chance to shake up the audio market in the coming years.
 I look forward to reviewing it.

 Discuss: Bose Frames audio sunglasses arrive in January, cost $199